Does New Zealand have a sanctions regime in place?

 entities incorporated under New Zealand law but operating outside of New Zealand

 from knowingly transferring, paying for, selling, assigning, disposing of or otherwise dealing with any asset, money or security that is owned or controlled by a Designated person or held by a specified entity and which is within New Zealand.

 Other restrictions in respect of trade and travel are also included within the relevant regulations.

 Does New Zealand maintain a list of sanctioned individuals and entities?

-No. The MFAT does not maintain a consolidated list of individuals/entities designated by the UN.
-The MFAT website does, however, provide links to the UN lists.
+The MFAT does not maintain a consolidated list of individuals/entities designated by the UN.
+The MFAT website instead provides links to the lists published by the UN.

 Are there any other lists related to sanctions?

 Does New Zealand have a licensing or authorisation system in place?

 What are the consequences for a breach of sanctions in New Zealand?